PawanRamaMali/Docker/README.md

 It is a set of platform as a service (PaaS) products that uses OS-level virtualization to deliver software in packages called containers which helps developers,system admins to develop, deploy and run applications.

+## Docker file

+Docker image file is contains a set of instructions used to create docker containers.

+Docker image is created using a docker image file.

-## Docker Image File
+## Docker Image

-A Docker image is a file containing everything needed to run an application as a container.
+A Docker image contains everything needed to run an application as a container.
 This includes:

 * Code
 * Libraries